CaveSurveying/tunnelx/symbols/helpfile.md

 The top and bottom widths of a block can be set independently with **'%tX/Y'** for the top and **'%hX/Y'** for the bottom (the 'h' is optional) to produce triangles or parallelograms.

 # Info #

 Use the **info** panel to find information about paths.

 **Searching** - Fill in the text box and click *search* to produce a list of labels the text appears in.
 Click on the label to select the path.

 **Making new paths** - Comma or space separated list in the same search box, then click on *New nodes* to add these nodes to the drawn path.

 # Subsets #

-The current subset can be selected from the tree view in **subs** tab.
+The current subset can be selected from the tree view in the **subs** tab.
 Select a colour beneath the '`visiblesets`' and all the paths will turn grey.
-Select a path (*Mouse Right*) or an area (*Shift+Mouse Right*) and click **Add to Subset** to make it appear in the subset.
-Labels should be added to the subset, but their colours will only show after clicking **Detail Render**.
+Select a path (*Mouse Right*) or an area (*Shift+Mouse Right*) and click **Add to Subset** to include it in the subset.
+All areas and labels need to be added for them to show in the correct subset colour.
+Label colours will only show after clicking **Detail Render**.

-Do **Clear subset selection** to undo the subset selection.
+Do **Clear subset selection** to undo the subset selection and show all subsets again.
 The subsets of a selected path appears in the drop-down box at the bottom, which can be used for quick selection of an individual subset.

 Named subsets can be made by making a *Connective* path, clicking **Area signal**, and choosing *frame* from the drop-down box.
-Above the line `'</sketchframe>'` (the last line),
+Above the line `'</sketchframe>'` (the last line), insert:
-insert:

 *
 `<subsetattr uppersubset="blue" name="Secret Grotto"/>`